phensley/sikuli-web/README.md

 Exposing the Sikuli API as a web service.

-This is a quick proof-of-concept for running Sikuli as a web service to provide access to image recognition functions to other testing frameworks, like Selenium.
+This is a quick proof-of-concept for running Sikuli as a web service, so that other testing frameworks like Selenium can use its image recognition functions.

 Example